FertwBr/fertwbr.github.io/public/site/md/en/overview.md

 # Portfolio Architecture
 {: .intro}
 This project serves two purposes: to showcase my professional work and to demonstrate my ability to engineer complex, scalable frontend architectures.
-It is not just a static site; it's a dynamic React application with a custom content engine.
+It is not just a static site; it's a dynamic React application with a custom content engine and AI-driven automation.

 ## 🛠️ Tech Stack
 | Category | Stack |